 Users who do not possess a Hope ID card that visit during access periods will be required to show the relevant ID card for their category, as indicated above.
 If this is forgotten, another form of ID, preferably with a photograph, and they will be required to sign into the building.

-All users are expected to abide by the Library Rules and Regulations.
+All users are expected to abide by the Code of Considerate Behaviour.
 Anyone who does not abide by these may have their membership and access withdrawn.

 Although external users are welcome, the library’s main focus is to support the students and staff of Liverpool Hope University and so not all facilities are available to externals.
 For example, access to computers, online resources, printing and photocopying, or use of group study spaces and study carrels, is reserved for Liverpool Hope users.